hashicorp/vault/website/README.md

 links to the binaries and will not compile.
 So this version number should be changed _only after a release_.

+The `data/version.js` also contains a global variable, `CHANGELOG_URL`, that should be updated to point to the latest changelog URL for the particular release version.
+The URL should be based off the `master` blob such that it always reflects the most up-to-date changes.

 ### Displaying a Prerelease

 If there is a prerelease of any type that should be displayed on the downloads